-If a child discloses any of the indicators of risk of harm to a staff member it is important that he/she is clear about their responsibilities and be calm and supportive of the student.
-Staff need to:
+If a child discloses any indicators of risk of harm to a staff member, it is important that the staff member is clear about their responsibilities and remains calm and supportive of the student.
+The staff member should:

-- Actively listen to the student.
-Talk gently, reassuringly; point out that there is help and support for them. - NEVER probe for details or ask leading questions but ALLOW the student to disclose as much as they feel comfortable disclosing.
-Students may be asked to simply write the details or draw a diagram. - Where the harm is taking place outside the School's control, NEVER assure the student that the harm will stop, as this cannot be guaranteed. - DO NOT give the student any assurance of confidentiality, in fact, state that there is a responsibility to tell the Principal. - Disclosures must be reported to the Principal either orally or in writing.
-Where a report is made to a staff member other than the Principal, that other staff member should immediately report the matter to the Principal. - If a student begins to make a disclosure in a group situation (for example, in a lesson time or special seminar by Counsellors/Police Safety Personnel) - Wisely prevent the sharing from continuing.
-Indicate support by explaining that what the student has said sounds important but it would be better to talk about it later. - Acknowledge that the student has been heard - Arrange an appropriate time to for the student to speak to the Counsellor/ Principal
+- a.
+Actively listen to the student, speaking gently and reassuringly, and let the student know that there is help and support available to them. - b.
+Never probe for details or ask leading questions, but allow the student to disclose at their own pace.
+If the student feels more comfortable, they may be asked to write the details or draw a diagram. - c.
+If the harm is taking place outside KCCS's control, never assure the student that the harm will stop, as this cannot be guaranteed. - d.
+Do not give assurances of confidentiality.
+Instead, explain that the staff member has a responsibility to report the disclosure to the Principal. - e.
+Report the disclosure to the Principal either orally or in writing.
+If a report is made to a staff member other than the Principal, that staff member should immediately report the matter to the Principal.

+Disclosure in Group Situations: If a student begins to disclose in a group situation (e.g., during a lesson or a seminar conducted by Counsellors/Police Safety Personnel):